nanda-rani/VIR-Framework/ARTIFACT_MANIFEST.md

 - Framework and annotation sections: codebook, protocol, and schema.
 - Human-AI pipeline: evaluation code and reported aggregate results.
 - Large-scale analysis: aggregate analysis code and reported aggregate results.
-- Ethics and open science: data-availability statement and appendix text.

 The synthetic dataset is solely a functional test fixture; it is not evidence for any empirical claim.